huiyuxie/huiyuxie/README.md

-### Hi!
-I'm Huiyu :)
+### Hello, I'm Huiyu! :)

-Welcome to my GitHub profile!

-I'm currently working on the project for Google Summer of Code ([GSoC Project](https://huiyuxie.github.io/)) and I will be moving to Hawaii soon!
+I work on the project for Google Summer of Code ([GSoC Project](https://huiyuxie.github.io/)) and I will be moving to Hawaii soon!

-I love surfing and photography!
+Surfing, cycling, and photography are my passions!

 ![hawaii](./Hawaii.jpg)